Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 Step 3: Business Analysis

 Finally, we will do the actual analysis of the business.
-I use my business checklist to analyse the company.
+Again, I use my business checklist to analyse the company.

 So I look for the following in Fine Organics.